 - Is a concentrated powder and not an extract, so no solvents or harsh extraction processes are ever used

 - Is a clean formula with NO harsh chemicals, bioengineered ingredients, pesticides or herbicides

 - Avoids magnesium stearate – an unnecessary flow agent with no nutritive value and unknown toxicity

 The fact that the sources for both the sprouts and whole broccoli plant are organic deserves mentioning twice…

 After all, if you’re trying to support your body’s detox processes, the last thing you want to do is add to your pesticide and herbicide load with conventionally grown broccoli.
 That just makes your body work harder!

-My organic Fermented Broccoli Sprouts supports your body’s normal detox process, not work against it!
+My organic Fermented Broccoli Sprouts product supports your body’s normal detox process versus working against it!